Professional Bull Riders: History

-The trophy cup that the PBR’s annual individual world champion receives in addition to the gold buckle and money bonus was originally called the Bud Light Cup from 1994 to 2002.
-However, when Bud Light was no longer the elite series’ title sponsor by 2003, it was referred to simply as the PBR Cup or PBR Championship Trophy.
-In 2022, the trophy cup was officially renamed the Jerome Robinson Cup, in honor of legendary bull rider and longtime PBR arena director Jerome Robinson, who passed away early in the year.
+The trophy cup that the PBR's annual individual world champion receives in addition to the gold belt buckle and money bonus was originally called the Bud Light Cup from 1994 through 2002.
+However, when Bud Light was no longer the Premier Series' title sponsor by 2003, it was referred to simply as the PBR Cup or PBR Championship Trophy.
+In 2022, the trophy cup was officially renamed the Jerome Robinson Cup; in honor of former bull rider and longtime PBR arena director Jerome Robinson, who died that year.

-In September 2022, it was announced that the PBR Hall of Fame would open in Spring 2023 at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma within the museum’s American Rodeo Gallery and would expand to be completed by 2024 or 2025.
+In September 2022, it was announced that the PBR Hall of Fame would be located at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma, within the museum's American Rodeo Gallery.
+It opened the following year.

 From June through August 2022, the PBR hosted lower-level tour events on Sundays at Cowtown Coliseum in Fort Worth, Texas.
-Beginning in 2023, these events now take place at the venue on most Thursdays of the calendar year.
+Since 2023, these events take place at the venue on most Thursdays of the calendar year.
 Cowtown Coliseum was the site of the very first PBR event in April 1993.